qpakzk/os-playground/install-pintos-with-qemu.md

    sudo apt-get install dkms
   ```

 3. Click on the small disk picture on the bottom bar of the virtual machine window.
-Click "Choose disk image" and select the _VBoxGuestAdditions_5.0.16.iso_ (downloaded earlier). **TODO: 5.0.16 errors out*** Ubuntu will recognize that you want to install the Guest Additions.
+Click "Choose disk image" and select the _VBoxGuestAdditions_5.0.16.iso_ (downloaded earlier).
+Ubuntu will recognize that you want to install the Guest Additions.
 Agree to the installation.
-4. After the installation, restart the machine.
+4. After the installation, eject the disk from the left-hand menu bar, and restart the machine.
 5. Now you can increase the resolution of the screen to something that is more convenient for development.
+Click the topmost button in the bar and start typing "displa...".
+Open the Displays app, adjust the screen resolution and click the (almost hidden) button to apply the changes.
+Either accept the resolution or change it again.

 #### Some preparation

+1. Open a terminal.

-1. Check if you have _cmake_ installed.
+2. Check if you have _cmake_ installed.
 If not, install it:

    ```
+   which cmake
+   sudo apt-get install cmake
    ```

-2. Check if you have _git_ installed.
+3. Check if you have _git_ installed.
 If not, install it:

    ```
+   which git
+   sudo apt-get install git
    ```

+#### Download Pintos

+1.